isaralux-p/socialprimate/README.md

-# socialprimate
+# Social Primate Backend Side :gear:
-Social Primate Backend
+<p>This repository is for SocialPrimate App</p>
 <hr />